What is Excessive Exercise

 - Always following the same strict exercise schedule

 - Exercising past the point of discomfort or pain

 In addition, this disorder can be a product of Anorexia Nervosa when used in conjunction with striving for thinness by starvation or with Bulimia Nervosa when it is used to purge calories consumed.

 Even if you have a semi positive body image, there is still the possibility of experiencing Excessive Exercise Disorder or behaviors where exercising becomes an obsessive task for the sake of exercising.

 You are not alone in this!
 Through our directory of professional providers, you can help realize the psychological torment and damage of overall wellbeing that comes with the disorder.
 You can learn other, more effective ways to relieve overwhelming emotions of anxiety that go beyond working out.

-When you are ready, look through our directory and find and contact a counselor, psychologist, anyone specialized in Excessive Exercise!
-We have provided a directory to help you receive the best possible care to reach recovery.
+When you are ready, look through our directory and find and contact a provider specialized in Excessive Exercise!
 Just one phone call or email away can be the start of your improved health, both physically and emotionally!
 Reach out today!